abhiishekchn/loan-portfolio-risk-analytics/README.md

 - Assessing whether loan approval decisions are aligned with underlying risk levels
 - Highlighting early warning signals that appear before loans move into default

+## Tools & Technologies Used

+- **Excel** – Used for initial data review, understanding the dataset structure, and creating a data dictionary
+- **SQL** – Used for database design, joins, aggregations, cte, subquery and multi-layer analysis of loan risk and performance
+- **Power BI** – Used to build interactive dashboards for portfolio-level overview and diagnostic analysis